 CURF will forward the application for Penn’s nominated student to the Saint Andrew’s Society of New York for consideration by their deadline of December 15.
 Six finalists will be invited to a lunch in February or March, and two recipients selected.

-Deadline: (Anticipated) October 10, 2020 (to complete State Department online internship application – double check this date with the State Department posting)
+Deadline: October 8, 2021 (TENTATIVE) (to complete State Department online internship application – double check this date with the State Department posting)

 Penn’s Application Process